drelor-online/tildethine-reddit-tipbot/README.md

-`!mayo 1 This is great!`
+`!tildethine 1 This is great!`

-This will tip a redditor 1 MayoCoin. !mayo <amount> must be the first thing in your message OR the last thing.
+This will tip a redditor 1 TildeThine. !tildethine <amount> must be the first thing in your message OR the last thing.
 Such, this is also a valid tip:

-`This is great! !mayo 1`
+`This is great! !tildethine 1`